Hurricane Graphics That Communicate Effectively

-Even if you only follow a couple of broadcast meteorologists, you probably see a lot of Hurricane Dorian graphics in your social media feeds.
+Even if you only follow a couple of broadcast meteorologists on social media, during hurricane season you probably see a lot of graphics showing forecast tracks.
 After a while, they all start to look the same.
-But a few stood out in my Twitter feed today and are worth a second look.

 Hurricanes are complicated storms.
 These graphics work because they communicate essential details quickly and without requiring the viewer or follower to decipher the information.

 A lot of broadcast meteorologists are posting graphics that highlight “The Bottom Line” and “What We Know.”
 Garrett Bedenbaugh from WJAX in Jacksonville, FL took a different approach and explained “What Has Changed” since the last update.

 This information suggests to viewers that the details will probably change again.
 And it reminds them that your weather team is monitoring the storm and analyzing every aspect.

 To highlight the uncertainty in the forecast track, Matt Gray from WBBH in southwest Florida used three distinct colors to show potential landfall locations for Hurricane Dorian.